Ecclesiastes 4:12 Though one may be overpowered, two can defend themselves. A cord of three strands is not quickly broken.

 In this passion of mud-slinging, all parties are defeated before the mud dries.
 However, the power of the cord of forgiveness can and will defeat any weapon that sets itself up against the power to forgive.

 They say forgiveness is for the individual, but I say forgiveness as it relates to marriage is for the spirit of oneness which God divinely made from two.
 The two cannot be separated under the covering of God’s divine protection of marriage.

 Furthermore, Jesus put a premium on forgiveness for Matthew 18:21-22 says, “Then Peter came up and said to him, “Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?”
 Jesus said to him, “I do not say to you seven times, but seventy-seven times.”

-My prayer is for all marriages to be strengthened by the cords of Submitting, Oneness, and Forgiveness under the blood and grace of Jesus Christ.
-That nothing covered with the power of prayer can or will ever fail that is the will of God.
+My prayers is for all marriages to be strengthened by the cords of submitting, oneness, and forgiveness under the blood and grace of Jesus Christ.
+That nothing covered with the power of prayer can or will ever fail that is in the will of God.

 We are called to live a purpose filled life that is meant to be a blessing to others as we walk out this thing we call life.
 Isn’t it good to know that the God we love and serve intended for you and I to find strength in each other?